Wisconsin Department of Children and Families - Division of Early Care and Education

 Child Care Certification Policy Manual

-The application process for family / in-home child care typically begins by an individual contacting the certification agency to inquire about certification and / or to obtain application materials.
+The application process for family / in-home child care typically begins by an individual submitting an Expression of Interest (EOI) using the Child Care Provider Portal (preferred) or contacting the certification agency to inquire about family child care certification.
+For more information about the Expression of Interest, please review the following resources:

-Certification agencies choose how to distribute certification information and the application materials.
-Some agencies mail application packets and informational materials, while other agencies hold regularly scheduled certification start-up meetings where individuals receive an orientation on the certification system and application materials.
+Certification agencies choose how to distribute certification informational materials to the prospective provider.
+Some agencies mail informational materials, while other agencies hold regularly scheduled certification start-up meetings where individuals receive an orientation on the certification system.
 See Section 2.1 Orientation for more information.

 An individual may contact the local certification agency and have very little knowledge or understanding of child care regulations in Wisconsin.
 The individual may not be familiar with: